beatrixwashere/pModLoader/README.md

 ## suggestions

-if you would like to make a suggestion, please open an issue in this repository.
+if you would like to make a suggestion or report a bug, please open an issue in this repository or ping me in the polytrack discord server.

 ---